LAMB Nursing department aims to provide compassionate and skilled nursing and midwifery services, to the hospital and to the community.

 It is our prayer that the nursing care given at LAMB will be filled with love, hope and compassion following the example of Jesus Christ.

-In March 2012 a new Nursing Institute was launched with 16 students.
+In March 2012 a Nursing Institute was launched with 16 students.
 Medical, nursing, and other health staff rotate through the teaching schedule, which is according to the Bangladesh Nursing Council curriculum.
-The school is still under development, but it is hoped there will be a full 3 year student body by 2014.
+While the Nursing Institute is administratively run under LAMB’s Training Center, its identity is very much as part of the Nursing Department.